torch2424/wasmboy/README.md

 For detailed explanation on how things work, checkout the [CLI Readme](https://github.com/developit/preact-cli/blob/master/README.md).

+# Building With Rollup

+**Rollup config based off of: https://github.com/rollup/rollup-starter-lib** and using https://github.com/rollup/rollup-plugin-babel#configuring-babel

+Note: preact cli has it's own .babel rc that will conflict with one in the project root directory. thus the babel configuration for rollup is defined in the package.json

 ### Special Thanks

 * [awesome gb-dev communitty](https://github.com/avivace/awesome-gbdev), too many rad dudes to name!